Import entries into Gravity Forms from a CSV file or migrate your form entries from other form plugins to Gravity Forms.

 There are so many different spreadsheet programs out there – Google Sheets, Excel, Apple Numbers.
 We’ll show you how to get your data from these programs into Gravity Forms.

 Have you been using a different WordPress form plugin, such as WPForms, Formidable, or Ninja Forms?
-You’ll learn how to import that data into Gravity Forms.
+You’ll also learn how to migrate all your forms and entries.

 Keep reading to find out everything you need to know!